 “Yo I got these Cheeseburgers man!”

-This thing clearly has no business being so cheap, and we’ll find out exactly why in this write up.
+This thing clearly has no business being so affordable, and we’ll find out exactly why in this write up.

 The build of the Zen is the first thing that will jump the f*** out at you.
 Go ahead, put it in your hands and marvel.
 This baby is hefty.
 Imagine flopping out of the womb at a cool 25 lbs.
 That’s what you’re getting here.
 There’s weight to this puppy.
 It almost feels like you could casually toss it on the ground and it would ask for more like Mick Foley.